USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 * How else to install and run prokka on conda??
 * See https://github.com/tseemann/prokka/issues/448
 * Try this: https://github.com/tseemann/prokka/issues/508
-5. (21Jan2021) Tried the following commands on Ceres to remove prokka_env, make new prokka_env with different way of installing prokka.
+5. (21Jan2021) Tried the following commands based on [this issues page](https://github.com/tseemann/prokka/issues/508) on Ceres to remove prokka_env, make new prokka_env with different way of installing prokka.
 It works!
 ```
 conda env remove --name prokka_env #remove prokka_env and try it again with the next command
 conda create -n prokka_env -c conda-forge -c bioconda prokka